managedcoder/BotFrameworkAccelerators/Workshop/How to Build Your Bot.md

 - Make withdrawal
 - Provide account balance

-## Author Dialog, Design Cards, and Visualize
+## Author Dialog, Design Cards, and Visualize<a name=AuthorDialogDesignCardsandVisualize />

 Continuing with this idea of thinking about the bot as a person, and having identified one or two key scenarios, it would be only natural to now wonder how each scenario should be handled.
 What would a conversation for each scenario look like?
 What kind of back and forth would be necessary for someone to gather enough information to carry out the goal of the scenario?
 Essentially, you&#39;ll need to create a script, and in Conversational AI parlance, we call that script a &quot;dialog&quot;.
 Dialog in this context means the conversation between the user and the bot, not a rectangle form on a computer screen.